• Skip to primary navigation

 • Finely dice the onion and jalapeño to ensure there are no large pieces.

 • I think one thing that makes a good chili is using quality chili powder.
 I make it at home using this Rouxbe chili powder recipe: it calls for chipotle powder which adds a lovely flavor to the chili powder.
 Sometimes I reduce the cayenne pepper to cut back on the heat.
-Making your own chili powder ensures it’s salt-free so that you can control the salt in your food.
+Making your chili powder ensures it’s salt-free so that you can control the salt in your food.
 I also think it tastes way better than a lot of store-bought brands.

 • There's no need to thaw the frozen corn.